JeanCruzC/OR_T/README.md

 templates or provide your own daily hours.
 The application generates all possible patterns, solves the coverage model and reports the resulting schedule and coverage percentage.

+### Break window configuration

+The break window is defined by two offsets from the start of the shift:

+* **Break Window Start** – earliest slot where a break may begin.
+* **Break Window End** – last slot where a break may begin.
+The window must be wide enough to fit the chosen break length.